mia-platform/documentation/docs/paas/deployment_tools.md

 #### Blue/Green deployment lifecycle

-During a blue/green deployment, flagger will perform some operation, as reported in the following image:
+During a blue/green deployment, Flagger will perform some operation, as reported in the following image:

 ![Flagger blue/green deployment lifecycle](img/flagger_bg_lifecycle.png)

 1. The v1 of `my-hello-world` is up and running;
 2. The user deploys the v2 of `my-hello-world` through the console:
-  * flagger deploys the v2 with the `-canary` suffix;
+  * Flagger deploys the v2 with the `-canary` suffix;
   * the v1 is still up and running and serves the traffic to the users;
   * the conformance test step starts;
 3. Flagger runs the load tests, if specified &rarr; if the failure treshold is reached, the release is aborted;